jam4372/ticTacToe/README.md

 Framework utilized is the Ionic Framework.
 To run have Ionic installed, open master file and run ionic serve and view in mobile inspector.
 Optimized for phone and tablet.

+Assumptions

+The challenge specifications stated 2 players must be able to take turns playing.
+In this sense I assumed the order in which they would play could be left to the players.
+X will always go first so if the order wants to be switched it must be done physically.
+As well I assumed single games without a running tally of won games would be sufficient.
+Due to this each game is played and a winner or tie is declared in the end and from this the board is cleared and the players can choose to begin a new game.
+Additionally in terms of allowing users to begin a new game I assumed it to be equivalent to clearing the board and starting fresh.
+This is accomplished through a New Game button on the main game page.